skygenesisenterprise/my-enterprise/.github/COMMERCIAL.md

-# Commercial Use of Aether Meet
+# Commercial Use of My Enterprise

 Aether Calendar is released under the [Apache License 2.0](LICENSE)